chinmayarvind23/disagreement-aware-RAG/README.md

 Limitations & notes
 -------------------

 -   **Data scale**: small corpus + small eval set → the ROC-AUC can be noisy.
-The **policy curve** (coverage vs. hallucination) is the key artifact.
+The coverage vs. hallucination curve is the main focus here.

--   **Proxy labels**: the head is trained against **LLM-based proxies** (self-consistency, entailment, overlap), not human-annotator disagreement labels.
-That was done due to a lack of human disagreement data to do a Q&A on.
-The **head** is trained on a few samples of synthetic data, so it may not generalize to all domains.
+-   **Proxy labels**: the head is trained against **LLM-response proxies** (self-consistency, entailment, overlap), not human-annotator disagreement labels.
+That was done due to a lack of human disagreement data.
+The **logistic regression head** is trained on a few samples of synthetic data, so it may not generalize to all domains.

--   **Calibration**: if you want stable probabilities without hand-tuning τ, add isotonic calibration on `data/test_preds.npz` or auto-pick τ from `coverage_curve.tsv` to hit a target risk (both are a few lines).

 * * * * *